Guide

 04

-• Traditional businesses (restaurants, salons, real estate, trading) without a technology angle - approval is unlikely, and even if you get it, the tax holiday requires a further level of certification
+• Traditional businesses (restaurants, salons, real estate, trading) without a technology angle - approval is unlikely

 • Businesses older than 10 years or above Rs.
-100 crore in revenue - you are simply ineligible
+100 crore in revenue - simply ineligible

 • Sole proprietorships and HUFs - not eligible by entity type

-• Businesses that have no plans to raise equity funding and are already well past startup stage
+• Businesses with no plans to raise equity and already well past startup stage

 05

-If you are raising money from angel investors, this protection matters more than almost any other benefit.
+If you are raising money from angels, this protection matters more than almost any other benefit.

-• Section 56(2)(viib) of the Income Tax Act used to treat investments received above Fair Market Value as taxable income for the company - at 30%+.
-This was called "angel tax" and it was a genuine problem for early-stage startups.
+• Section 56(2)(viib) used to treat investment received above Fair Market Value as taxable income for the company at 30%+.
+This was "angel tax" and it was a real problem for early-stage startups with high valuations.

 • For DPIIT-recognised startups, this provision does not apply.
 Any investment from eligible investors is not taxed as income.